 Young had been in Cambridge only six months but served as superintendent for three districts over an accomplished twenty-one years.
 He thought, “I’m trying to choose my battles in this job.
 Is this the one that I really want to pick?”
 Young’s memo making a recommendation would be due in two weeks.

-2. What are the risks of adding Eid?
-Of not adding Eid?
+1. What are the risks of adding Eid?
+Not adding Eid?
 Are there other options?
-How have other school districts handled the question of adding religious holidays?
+Can you find examples of schools that have found other options?